Welcome to the SECHS CLINIC

 - Maintaining a superior level of professional competency as demonstrated by compliance with the Standards of Practice and Performance of School Nursing Practice.

-When it is necessary that medications be given at school, the above reminders or guidelines should be followed.
+When it is necessary for medications to be given at school, Humble ISD medication guidelines (linked in the right column of this page) should be followed.

 Policy prohibits sending medications home with students.
 An adult must pick up medications in person.
 All medications which have not been picked up by an adult will be destroyed on the last school day of the school year.